BrainlessDip/BlazeHammer/README.md

 {"username": "kpeterson"}
 ```

-**Blaze Hammer** is an asynchronous API stress testing tool built in Python, designed for API load testing with dynamic payload and header generation using placeholder injection.
-It supports both `GET` and `POST` methods, JSON and form data types, and provides powerful request customization and real-time visual feedback using `rich`.
+**Blaze Hammer** is an asynchronous API spamming tool built in Python.
+It is designed for stress testing APIs by generating dynamic payloads and headers through placeholder injection.
+It supports both `GET` and `POST` methods, JSON and form data types, and offers powerful customization options.
+Real-time visual feedback is provided through `rich` for a better user experience.

 **Key Features**:
-- Asynchronous HTTP load testing with customizable concurrency and delay
+- Asynchronous HTTP requests with customizable concurrency and delays.
-- Dynamic placeholder parsing via Faker and custom placeholders
+- Dynamic placeholder parsing via Faker and custom placeholders.
-- Payload and header templating using JSON
+- Payload and header templating using JSON.
-- Live progress UI and request statistics
+- Live progress UI and request statistics.
-- Smart response, payload, and header preview with custom parsers in **utils/custom_parsers.py**
+- Smart response, payload, and header preview with custom parsers in **`utils/custom_parsers.py`**.
-- JSON diffing for placeholder comparisons
+- JSON diffing for placeholder comparisons.
+- Easily add custom Providers for Faker in **`utils/custom_providers.py`**.

-Faker providers such as `{faker.providers.internet.email}`, `{faker.providers.address.city}`, and many others can be used in your payloads and headers to generate realistic data dynamically. **Blaze Hammer** ensures precision, speed, and control for API benchmarking, whether you’re simulating high traffic or testing edge cases.
+Faker providers such as `{faker.providers.internet.email}`, `{faker.providers.address.city}`, and many others can be used in your payloads and headers to generate dynamic, realistic data. **Blaze Hammer** ensures precision, speed, and control for API benchmarking, whether you're simulating high traffic or spamming edge cases.

 ---